Cost per person is $8,999 / £7,199

 Hotel Patio Andaluz Quito, an elegant Boutique hotel located only 500 feet off the Main Square, also known as the Independence Plaza.
 The hotel is located in a colonial style house built at the end of the XVI Century, and only minutes walk away from Church and Square of San Francisco; and less than 5 minutes walk from the famous “La Compañia” Church with its impressive gold leaf inner decoration.
 Its spacious restaurant “El Rincón de Cantuña”, inside its main Patio offers excellent options of Ecuadorian and Spanish flavors and a variety of wines from its recognized Wine cellar.
 There are 32 comfortable rooms (11 Suites and 21 standard rooms) and their complementary services and amenities provide luxury in the colonial heart of Quito.

-The Motor Yacht Natural Paradise was specifically designed and built to cruise the Galapagos.
-The M.Y.
-Natural Paradise offers 9 comfortable cabins and ample social areas including a superb sundeck with a large jacuzzi.
+The Motor Vessel Horizon was specifically designed and built to cruise the Galapagos, it is in fact the only Trimaran currently operating in the Galapagos.
+The M.V.
+Horizon offers 8 luxurious cabins, each of which has an outdoor balcony, and also has ample social areas including a superb sundeck with a large jacuzzi.

 Private facilities in each cabin - private bathrooms, cold/hot water, air conditioned, hair dryer, telephone for internal communication on board, and a safe box.
-The M.Y.
-Natural Paradise cruises at 12 knots and has 10 crew, 1 Cruise director and 1 Naturalist guide.
+The M.V.
+Horizon cruises at 12 knots and has 10 crew, 1 Cruise director and 1 Naturalist guide.